Anjala League: Results

 Gustav III who was present with the army in Finland was unsure how to proceed, but to the King's amazement, Denmark declared war on Sweden.
 This new theatre of war against Denmark in the South gave the king a good excuse to leave Finland and return to Stockholm, without it looking as a retreat.
-He gathered support, foremost among the burgers and the peasants, both of whom despised the officers from the nobility.
-During the fall of 1788, the king ordered the arrest of the conspirators, and with popular support he called for the Riksdag of 1789 in which he with popular support could increase his own power by the Union and Security Act.
+He gathered support, foremost among the burghers and the peasants, both of whom despised the officers from the nobility.
+During the fall of 1788, the king ordered the arrest of the conspirators, and with popular support he called for the Riksdag of 1789, in which he with popular support could increase his own power by the Union and Security Act.

 Two of the conspirators ended up as refugees in Russia, nine were sentenced to death, although only one, Johan Henrik Hästesko, was executed, while the rest were either deported or put in prison.

 The idea of a separate Finnish nation was subsequently echoed by Alexander I at the Diet of Porvoo, when he formed the autonomous Grand Duchy of Finland from the eastern part of Sweden as a part of Imperial Russia.